parsokev/graph_repo/README.md

          `Project Outline`

    2. To Rebuild the **Debug** and **Release** Configurations of the CMake Project:
-       - Ensure the current working directory is `graph_repo`
+       - Ensure the current working directory is `graph_repo`.
        - Enter the following in the terminal to rebuild both configurations:

             ```